syracard/kingdom-of-vallonde/README.md

 Check out our list of [[House Rules]]

+# Session 2: 12 September.
+The Docks Aflame
+As the rest of our heroes aided in Caterina's escape, Sorin Voss, the Shadow Broker of House Ruzzini, was overseeing the security for the wedding.
+He leapt into action when the Sons of Keyhearth began their attack, directing the Ruzzini guards to defend the bride and groom.
+He was too late to join in the initial fray, but caught up with Caterina and his other allies as they fought against a number of forces trying to abscond with the newlywed bride.

+During the fight flames erupted and the wooden structures in this part of the city began burning around our group as they fled into the docks.
+From this vantage point they could look across the Kassian Straights to see another fire burning in Osstun.
+Caterina gasped and indicated that it looked like her father's house was the center-point of the blaze.

+As you searched through the docks, the gruff, salty voice of Captain Black came from the deck of his ship.
+Hooded lanterns shined down on your group, and Caterina was relieved for the first time since the glass windows shattered behind her.
 # Session 1: 5 September.
 Campaign Intro and Recap
 ## Intro
 It is the year 770 of the Age of Kings.
 Twenty year ago [[The War of the Two Dragons]] changed the face of the Kingdom of Vallonde and sparked a renaissance within the region.
 Among [[The Sister Cities]] of Keyhearth and Osstun, the historical dominance of Keyhearth has become more lenient in recent years due to the changing political landscape.